Follow the African Festival of the Arts on Social Media

 Annually during Labor Day Weekend, the Festival grounds in Chicago’s Washington Park come alive in a simulated African village.
-Attendees are transported across the Diaspora with interactive engagements, vibrant drumming, museum quality and collectible artifacts, colorful and rich handwoven fabric and textile, and other program spaces and Interactive spaces include: Drum & Afro-folk Village, Children and Family, African Heritage, African Spirituality, Wellness (Health) Village, Books and Authors, Fine Art, Film and Video, Food Court, Seniors and Quilting, Black Dolls (making and collecting - 2015) and the African Marketplace.
+Attendees are transported across the Diaspora with interactive engagements, vibrant drumming, museum quality and collectible artifacts, colorful and rich handwoven fabric and textile, and other program spaces and Interactive spaces include: Drum & Afro-folk Village, Children and Family, African Heritage, African Spirituality, Wellness (Health) Village, Books and Authors, Fine Art, Film and Video, Food Court, Seniors and Quilting, and the African Marketplace.

 Artist of the Year

 The 2017 Artist of the Year is Nii Oti whose vibrant work graces the cover of all this year’s African Festival of the Arts materials.
 For over 40 years, Nii Oti was a gifted artist who specialized incombining African and African-American art through his paintings and customized jewelry.